 cooperation in regional initiatives with regional and international organizations involved with telecommunication/ICT development;

-the need to create an appropriate mechanism to unify efforts with the bodies referred to in Resolutions 44 (Rev. Hammamet, 2016) and 54 (Rev. Hammamet, 2016),
+the need to create an appropriate mechanism to unify efforts with the bodies referred to in WTSA Resolutions 44 (Rev. Hammamet, 2016) and 54 (Rev. Hammamet, 2016),

 resolves